playbball212/MetricData/README.md

             Time Complexity will be O( N * MAX(V[M]) ) - When we get the Summary Statistics we are peforming N lookups to retrieve the lists of each metric.
-We are then iterating through each list to aggregate the statistics to perform some addition constant time operations.
+We are then iterating through each list to aggregate the statistics to perform some arithmetic constant time operations.
 So we are performing at most N * MAX(V[N]) constant time operations.

+            The Space Complexity will be O(N+M)